ShowShark vs Plex

 ShowShark includes a dedicated music playback experience with a background mini player, repeat and shuffle modes, collection-based playback (albums, artists, folders), and real-time audio spectrum visualizers rendered with Metal.
 Synced lyrics from LRCLib display with time-synced line highlighting and auto-scroll.

-Plex offers Plexamp, a separate dedicated music app with.
+Plex offers Plexamp, a separate dedicated music app.
 Plexamp's premium features require a Plex Pass.

 Photos